+Sex

+Address Telephone

+Sport Grade

-Concussion Regulations and Parent/Student-Athlete Education
+Concussion Regulations and Par 1

-In June of 2011, the state passed new MANDATORY concussion regulations that require parents and athletes to be aware of the signs and symptoms of concussions.
-By checking one of the options below and signing this form, you attest to the fact that you have viewed one of these links or if unable to view the link; have picked up a paper copy at the school's Main Office office.
+In June of 2011, the state passed

+to be aware of the signs and syn

+form, you attest to the fact that y e links or if unable to view the link; have picked up

+a paper copy at the school's Ma

+v/concussion/HeadsUp/onlin

+arn.com/electiveDetail.aspx?

+v/concussion/pdf/Parents Fac

-I have picked up a copy of Heads Up parent fact sheet
+copy of Heads Up parent fac

-YOU MUST HAVE CHECKED ONE OPTION ABOVE TO BE ELIGIBLE TO PARTICIPATE IN SPORTS
+YOU MUST HAVE CHECKED O ONE OPTION ABOVE TO O BE ELIGIBLE TO PAR CTICIPATE IN SPORTS

-Has student ever experienced a traumatic head injury (a blow to the head)?

-Has student ever received medical attention for a head injury?

-Yes___No If yes, when?
-Dates (month/year)
+Has student ever received me dical attention for a head is, when?
+Dates (month/year) s, when?
+Dates (month/year) njury?

-If yes, please describe the circumstances:

-Was student diagnosed with a concussion?
-Yes____No

-Yes, when?
-Dates (month/year)
+Was student diagnosed with a Yes, when?
+Dates (month/year) concussion?
+YesNo

-Duration of symptoms (headache, concentration issues, fatigue, etc) for most recent concussion:
+Duration of symptoms (headach e, concentration issues, fatig gue, etc) for most recent co oncussion:

-Parent/Guardian: Name (please print) Signature/Date
+Parent/Guardian: Name (please Signature/Date print)e

 Student: Name (please print) Signature/Date

+Student's Name